JenanBayati-QM/JenanBayati-QM.github.io/index.md

 # Day 1 (30.08.2023)

-30.8.23 Day 1

-the training day started on Sunday, because working days in Qatar are Sun – Thu.
-Fri–Sat are holidays.
+My intership day started on Sunday, because working days in Qatar are from Sunday to Thursday.

-I'm excited in a good way and I started the work by doing background research on the museum itself, where I'm going to do my internship (Lusail Museum)
+I'm excited in a good way and I started working by doing background research on the museum itself, where I'm going to do my internship (Lusail Museum)

-At 9:00 I had my first meeting with my supervisor and we talked a little about what was on this week's agenda.
-Since I'm doing the internship remotely, I got slightly different tasks than the intern starting at the same time as me.
+At 9 AM I had my first meeting with my supervisor and we talked a little about what was on this week's agenda.
+Since I'm doing the internship remotely, I got slightly different tasks than the intern starting at the same time as me but on site.

-My tasks are mostly focused on tasks at the computer, for example, analyzing surveys, presenting results, generating ideas, documenting, etc.
+My tasks are mostly focused on computer, for example, analyzing surveys, presenting results, generating ideas, documenting, etc.

-10 I got to the weekly QM staff meeting, where I got to know other employees and their interesting tasks.
+At 10 AM I got to the weekly QM staff meeting, where I got to know other employees and their interesting tasks.

-11:00 My manager gave me a tour of the Qatar National Museum remotely and my internship partner on site.
-The main focus was on the use of electronic devices.
-What different programs were running on them, how some were programmed, what was the name of the different hardware, etc.
+At 11 AM My manager gave me a tour of the Qatar National Museum remotely and my internship partner on site.
+The main focus was on the use media devices.
+What different programs were running on them, how some were programmed, what were the name's of the different screens , etc.

 I had visited this museum before, but it was even more fascinating to understand what is done behind the scenes, how much work has been put into it.

-The rest of the day was spent figuring out and installing a new user and password.
+The rest of the day I spent on setting my new email.

 A very interesting first day!